amphp/amphp.github.io/docs/aerys/setup/start.md

 (new Aerys\Host)->use(Aerys\root("/var/www/public_html"));
 ```

 Save it as `config.php` and load it via `sudo php vendor/bin/aerys -d -c config.php`.
-[The `sudo` may be necessary as it binds by default on port 80.]
+[The `sudo` may be necessary as it binds by default on port 80 - for this case there is an [`user` option to drop the privileges](../options/common.html).]

 That's all needed to serve files from a static root.
 Put an index.html there and try opening `http://localhost/` in the browser.